ibm-cloud-docs/activity-tracker/adoption.md

 ### EU supported account
 {: #adoption_archive_5}

-When you archive logs from the Frankfurt logging instance to an {{site.data.keyword.cos_full_notm}} (COS) bucket, consider the following information:
+When you archive logs from the Frankfurt auditing instance to an {{site.data.keyword.cos_full_notm}} (COS) bucket, consider the following information:
 * When you provision an instance of the COS service, this instance is a global one in your account.
 It is not region bound.
 * You must configure a bucket that complies with the EU-supported and GDPR regulations.
 For the list of COS EU-supported endpoints, see [EU-supported endpoints](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-eu-managed).